 “Moving your body in multiple directions going up the stairs uses all the planes of motion, ‘tricks’ your muscles and improves your cardiovascular fitness as well as your overall fitness level,” Mandere says.

-Keep your own level of physical strength and endurance in mind when deciding which of these or any other moves to try, and don’t try anything too strenuous without first consulting with your doctor.
+There are many benefits to incorporating cardiovascular exercises to your everyday activities, but keep in mind your own level of physical strength and endurance in mind when deciding which of these or any other moves to try.
+Don’t try anything too strenuous without first consulting with your doctor.

 Check out more February Heart Health Month fitness tips.